 We were exhausted, but didn’t want the day to end.
-As the adrenaline wore off, we also quickly noticed our stiff legs and numb asses!
+As the adrenaline wore off, we also quickly noticed our stiff legs and numb butts!

-We had successfully conquered the Hai Van Pass by driving our own motorbikes all the way from Hue to Hoi An!
-And we had survived to tell the story.
+We had successfully conquered the Hai Van Pass by driving our own motorbikes all the way from Hue to Hoi An and we had survived to tell the story.